AmosZhu/Shape_from_X/README.md

 # Shape_from_X
-Mainly this repository is for education purpose and will contains some examples of 3D reconstruction with different methods.
+Mainly this repository is for education purpose and will contain some examples of 3D reconstruction with different methods.
 Including both DNN and classical methods.

-Also I am trying to migrate something I used daily into python package.
+Also, I am trying to migrate something I used daily into python package.
 It will include utilities functions like I used for pytorch and some notebooks for easy explanation.

 ### Notebooks